The Seated Scribe: Description

 This painted limestone sculpture represents a man in a seated position, presumably a scribe.
 The figure is dressed in a white kilt stretched to its knees.
 It is holding a half rolled papyrus.
 Perhaps the most striking part aspect of the figure is its face.
 Its realistic features stand in contrast to perhaps more rigid and somewhat less detailed body.
-Hands, fingers, and fingernails of the sculpture are delicately modeled.
+The hands, fingers, and fingernails of the sculpture are delicately modeled.
 The hands are in writing position.

 Special attention was devoted to the eyes of the sculpture.
 They are modeled in rich detail out of pieces of red-veined white magnesite which were elaborately inlaid with pieces of polished truncated rock crystal.
 The back side of the crystal was covered with a layer of organic material which at the same time gives the blue colour to the iris and serves as an adhesive.
 Two copper clips hold each eye in place.
 The eyebrows are marked with fine lines of dark organic paint.

 The scribe has a soft and slightly overweight body, suggesting he is well off and does not need to do any sort of physical labor.
 He sits in a cross-legged position that would have been his normal posture at work.
 His facial expression is alert and attentive, gazing out to the viewer as though he is waiting for them to start speaking.
 He has a ready-made papyrus scroll laid out on his lap but the reed-brush used to write is missing.
 Both his hands are positioned on his lap.
 His right hand is pointing towards the paper as if he has already started to write while watching others speak.
 He stares calmly at the viewer with his black outlined eyes.